DorukCem/PrimerCode/ideas.md

 - Parse number of items from string (hard)
 `"3 cats 4 dogs" -> {"cats": 3, "dogs", 4}`

+# Grid Questions
+Grid questions will hit both nested loops and nested lists
+- Word search in a grid
+- Something involving the the distance a^2 + b^2 between points in grid
+- Some symbol on the grid that unifies its surroundings in a way or a calculation
+- Maybe something that navigates trough a 2d grid
+- How is something guarded by things in the same row or column 9 5 1 4 9 (one is protected by the outer nines here)

+# After this I want to do some AOC style format parsing
+- ??

 ## Variables and Types
 ### Notes:
 - type()